livioso/hubapp-frontend/README.md

 ## HubApp

-Prototype for a community app for the Impact Hub Zurich built with React Native, Redux and ImmutableJS.
+> Prototype for a community app for the Impact Hub Zurich built with React Native, Redux and ImmutableJS.
+>

-Built with ♥️ by @livioso and @raphioriginal.
+> Built with ♥️ by [@livioso](https://github.com/livioso/) and [@raphioriginal](https://github.com/RaphiOriginal)

 ### Overview
 ![Overview](./docs/Overview.png)